SRA COVID Committee

 - Be aware of requirements from host facilities (e.g. masking requirements, visitor restrictions).

-When may an SRA participant with COVID-19 resume participation in SRA activities?
+When can an SRA participant with COVID-19 resume participation in SRA activities?

-- The isolation period can end when at least 5 days have passed since symptom onset and 24 hours have passed without fever and other symptoms have improved.
+The isolation period can end when at least 5 days have passed since symptom onset and 24 hours have passed without fever and other symptoms have improved.
 Symptom onset should be counted as day zero; if asymptomatic test date should be counted as day zero.
 If you develop symptoms after testing positive, your 5-day isolation period should start over.
 The diagnosing healthcare provider should provide the dates that align with these guidelines.
-You must wear a well-fitting mask for 5 days upon your return to SRA activities, including times of physical exertion.
-If you cannot safely wear a facemask with exertion, we ask that you refrain from participation for 10 days.
+You may return to SRA activities on day 11.
+If, however, you are able to wear a well-fitting mask at all times, including times of physical exertion, you may return on day 6 if you meet the above criteria to end isolation.

 I am a “close contact.”
 Can I still participate in SRA events?